Top 13 Cities With The Most Traffic Congestion In The World

 3. Kiev, Ukraine

-In the direction of the right bank, there are traffic jams on Darnytskyi Bridge, North Bridge – all the bridges without an exception as well as the city center.
+There are traffic jams on Darnytskyi Bridge, North Bridge, and all bridges in the direction of the right bank, as well as in the city center.

 4. Bogota, Colombia